kexiZeroing/kexiZeroing.github.io/src/blog/nodejs-learning-notes.md

 - In Node.js you control the environment.
 This means that you can write all the modern ES2015+ JavaScript that your Node.js version supports.
 - Node.js supports both the CommonJS and ES module systems, while in the browser, we are starting to see the ES Modules standard being implemented.

+Remember when every project needed axios, node-fetch, or similar libraries for HTTP requests?
+Those days are over.
+Node.js now includes the fetch API natively.
 [Undici](https://undici.nodejs.org) is an HTTP client library that powers the fetch API in Node.js.
 It was written from scratch and does not rely on the built-in HTTP client in Node.js.
 It includes a number of features that make it a good choice for high-performance applications.

 > Undici means eleven in Italian *(1.1 -> 11 -> Eleven -> Undici)*.
 Undici is a replacement for `http.request` because we could not improve `http.request` without breaking everybody.